Backlighting: Products & Uses

-Light Guide Film (LGF) & EL Lamps Overview
+Light Guide Film (LGF) Using Side-Fire LED

 - Engineering: It takes experience, knowledge and testing to get LGF technology working properly.
 Most customers simply give us the final specification or desired outcome rather than supplying the exact manufacturing details.